fresh-joey/100-days-of-devops-by-kodekloud/day5.md

-# SElinux Installation and Configuration
+# SELinux Installation and Configuration

 Following a security audit, the xFusionCorp Industries security team has opted to enhance application and server security with SELinux. \
 To initiate testing, the following requirements have been established for App server 2 in the Stratos Datacenter: